Are You In A Rut?

 When I say chaos, I don’t mean destruction or anarchy.
 I mean the plow that comes along and breaks up the rut.
 Many of us think that chaos is harmful, and it can be a little painful— but only if we are trying to stay in the rut that God wants to plow under.

 Any time the earth begins to tremble with the approach of that plow, we don’t have to worry.
 Something better is coming.
 How do we know?
-Because we know Jesus, His ways and what the Bible says about Him—that He is better than anything we could imagine (Ephesians 3:20) and He works all things to our bene t (Romans 8:28).
+Because we know Jesus, His ways, and what the Bible says about Him—that He is better than anything we could imagine (Ephesians 3:20) and He works all things to our benefit (Romans 8:28).